DevMountain/unit-testing-afternoon/README.md

   * This test should `expect` the `cart` length to increase by 1 on each call.
   * This test should `expect` the `car` object to appear at the end of the `cart` array.
 * Create a test for the `addToCart` method:
-  * This test should `expect` the `total` property to increase by the car object's price.
+  * This test should `expect` the `total` property to increase by the car object's price on each call.
 * Create a test for the `removeFromCart` method:
   * This test should `expect` the `cart` length to decrease by 1 on each call.
   * This test should `expect` the `cart` array to maintain the order of car objects in the `cart` array.
     * For example remove( 3 ): [ 1, 2, 3, 4, 5 ] -> [ 1, 2, 4, 5 ]
+* Create a test for the `removeFromCart` method:
+  * This test should `expect` the `total` property to decrease by the car object's price on each call.